-The Great Allegheny Passage is a 150-mile trail that leads you beneath leafy green canopy and dazzling fall colors, past hidden waterfalls and glens, chasing glimpses of the river beside you.
-The gentle grade and crushed gravel surface makes the GAP easy to ride and accessible for cyclists of all ages and abilities.
+The Great Allegheny Passage (GAP) is a 150-mile trail that leads you beneath leafy green canopy and dazzling fall colors, past hidden waterfalls and glens, chasing glimpses of the river beside you.
+The gentle grade and crushed gravel surface makes biking the GAP an easy ride and accessible for cyclists of all ages and abilities.
 The GAP trail moves you from big city to green forest to small town for an adventure like no other.
-Ride the GAP with our trip planning service and you’ll know that you’ve experienced the best of the trail!
+Bike the GAP with Noble Invention’s bike trip planning service and you’ll know that you’ve experienced the best of the trail!

 Welcome to Pittsburgh!
 Arrive a day or two early and spend time exploring the city.
 Enjoy a city bike tour, visit the Warhol museum, or take in a Pirates baseball game at PNC Park.

 On Day 1, you’ll start your GAP trip in Downtown Pittsburgh at the western terminus in Point State Park.
 Take a moment to grab a photo at the start, then follow the Monongahela River out of the city.
 The transformation of Pittsburgh is on display as you cycle past the former steel towns that drove the U.S. in the 20th century.

 After a full breakfast to start the day off right, you’ll have the chance to pedal through some of the most gorgeous sections of the GAP trail – Ohiopyle State Park.
 Arriving in Ohiopyle, take your time exploring the small town and surrounding hiking trails.
 Or simply sit by the falls and watch the rafters and kayakers make their way through the rapids.